 3.01 LEADERSHIP.
 We acknowledge Jesus Christ to be our leader and teacher, invisible though ever present, and His teachings our guide.
 In all things, we follow the inspiration and illumination of the Christ indwelling as taught by Him.

 4.01 QUALIFICATIONS.
-The membership consists of Unity Ministers, Spiritual Leaders and Licensed Unity Teachers in good standing with the Association, that reside within Southern California, Southern Nevada and Arizona.
-Unity Ministers, Spiritual Leaders and Licensed Teachers in good standing from adjacent states may also join the Region by requesting and receiving Board approval.
+The membership consists of Unity Ministers, Spiritual Leaders serving in an approved Unity Ministry, Licensed Unity Teachers and alternative ministries in good standing with the Association, that reside within Southern California, Southern Nevada and Arizona.
+Unity Ministers, Spiritual Leaders serving in an approved Unity Ministry and Licensed Unity Teachers in good standing from adjacent states may also join the Region by requesting and receiving Board approval.
 Each member is entitled to one vote in the conduct of the Region’s business at membership meetings.
+If the representative of an alternative ministry is not a credentialed Unity Leader; they must present, to the secretary of the Region, a letter of authorization from the alternative ministry, before being able to vote.

 5.01 BOARD OF TRUSTEES.
 The affairs of the Region will be administered by a Board consisting of six (6) Trustees elected by the conference body, plus a Licensed Unity Teacher Representative elected by the Licensed Teachers of the Region, and a Regional Representative elected by the conference body.
-The Judicatory Representative is appointed by the Board and is not a voting member.
 The Board will meet annually during the Annual Regional Conference and as needed to conduct the Region’s business.

 - Desires to serve in leadership capacity and is in good standing with the Association.